ilypr/Social-links-profile/README.md

 }
 ```

-Also, in this project I've depeened my knoweledge on :focus-fisible property, as well as to use :root colors to chanve the looks of links and button's hover effect using the var value.
+Also, in this project I've deepened my knowledge of the :focus-visible property, as well as how to use :root colors to change the looks of links and button hover effects using the var value.

 ```css
 a:hover {